Govind-Patwal/PyBer_Analysis/README.md

     plt.savefig("analysis/PyBer_fare_summary.png")
     plt.show()
     ```
-17. Since my chart was not mathcing the one provided in the module challenge, I experimented with the dates and found with my chart will match the chart in the module if I choose the date range as 2019/01/01 - 2019/04/28 (ending 1 day earlier).
-My code for that graph is
+17. Since my chart was not mathcing the one provided in the module challenge, I experimented with the dates and found that my chart will match the chart in the module if I chose the date range as '2019/01/01':'2019/04/28'(ending 1 day earlier).
+My code for that graph was

     ```
     total_fare_between_2019_01_01_and_2019_04_28 = total_fare_pivot.loc['2019-01-01':'2019-04-28']